Global University Systems

 Global University Systems B.V.
-(GUS) is a private limited company registered in the Netherlands.
-As a corporate group, it owns and operates several private for-profit colleges and universities in the UK, Canada, Israel and Europe, as well as other brands and companies in the education sector, such as the e-learning provider InterActive.
-GUS was founded in its present form and name in 2013 by Arkady Etingen, who serves as chairman, CEO and majority stockholder.
+(GUS) is a private limited education company registered in the Netherlands.
+As a corporate group, it owns and operates several private not-for-profit and for-profit colleges and universities in Canada, Israel and Europe, as well as other brands and companies in the education sector, such as the e-learning provider InterActive.
+GUS was founded in 2013 by Aaron Etingen, who is chairman, CEO and majority stockholder.

 History

-The London School of Business and Finance (LSBF), the forerunner of GUS, was founded in 2003 by Russian entrepreneur Arkady Etingen (sometimes known as Aaron Etingen).
+The London School of Business and Finance (LSBF), the forerunner of GUS, was founded in 2003 by British entrepreneur Aaron Etingen (also known as Arkady Etingen).
 This was expanded to several UK for-profit educational institutions known collectively as the LSBF Group, all owned by Etingen and including the London College of Contemporary Arts (LCCA) and the LSBF School of English.
 After the market reforms of post-secondary education introduced by UK higher education minister David Willetts in 2011, the LSBF group rapidly expanded its student numbers.
 Etingen added St Patrick's College, London to his portfolio when his company Interactive World Wide Limited purchased the college in 2012.
+In 2013, LSBF won the Queen's Award for Enterprise for its contribution to UK trade.

 Following a restructuring of his holdings in late 2012, Etingen established Global University Systems in 2013.
-Its UK business model at the time was heavily dependent on access to government-funded loans to cover students' tuition fees, with students recruited internationally.
+Its UK business model relied on access to state-funded loans for student tuition fees, which since 2010 was a model for privatizing English higher education.
+International students were recruited with financial incentives.
 GUS was incorporated in the Netherlands as a Besloten vennootschap (or BV) and in turn became the owner of the LSBF Group institutions and St Patrick's College through Dutch holding companies.
 According to John Morgan writing in Times Higher Education, the Dutch "BV" structure (equivalent to a private limited liability company) does not require company accounts to be made publicly available and has a favourable tax regime compared to the UK.
 This led to further calls in 2017 for scrutiny of Dutch-incorporated private colleges and universities in the UK.
 GUS's expansion continued over the next three years with the acquisition of the German business school GISMA in 2013, University Canada West in 2014, and the UK's University of Law in 2015.
 All three were in financial difficulty at the time of their acquisition.